thebhavyaahuja/YT_to_Letterboxd-watchlist-updation/README.md

 Steps to work with it:
-1. Install dependencies
-2. Add credentials to a newly created .env file
+1. create a `.env` file in the same directory and add the following credentials: YouTube Playlist ID, Letterboxd Password, and Letterboxd Username.
-3. run `Letterboxd-YT.py`
+2. run `Letterboxd-YT.py`
-4. you can also run a script using cronjob to automatically run this every day or so
+3. you can also run a script using cronjob to automatically run this every day or so